 During our recent month trip to Europe we spent only 2 days in Lucerne.
-Whilst it wasn’t very long, it certainly gave us enough time to check out some of the best things to do in Lucerne with kids.
+Whilst it wasn’t very long, it certainly gave us enough time to check out some of the best things to do in Lucerne with kids – and as you will see there are plenty of things to see in Lucerne in one day.

 If you’re going to visit Lucerne with children and wondering what to do in Lucerne for a day or two, then you’re going to find this Lucerne travel guide helpful.
 In this guide, I detail all the places to visit in Lucerne with children of varying ages, from tiny toddlers to teenagers, including the most popular Lucerne attractions as well tips for day trips from Lucerne.

-As well as looking at attractions in Lucerne for kids, this post covers how to get around in Lucerne and some recommendations for family friendly hotels in Lucerne.
+As well as looking at attractions in Lucerne for kids, this post covers how to get around in Lucerne and some recommendations on where to stay in Lucerne for family friendly hotels in Lucerne.

 The Best Things to do in Lucerne with Kids

-Throughout this section I have provided a comprehensive guide to all the Lucerne top attractions.
-I have tried to provide as much information as possible to make your planning easier, including locations, opening hours and ticket prices.
+Throughout this section, I have provided a comprehensive guide to all the Lucerne top attractions.
+I have tried to provide as much information as possible to make your planning easier, including locations, opening hours and ticket prices for your Lucerne family holiday.

 Sometimes it is cheaper to book tickets elsewhere and I will let you know under each attraction if that is the case.